 In 1716, it was moved to New Haven, Connecticut.

-Jeremiah Drummer, noted for defending colonial charters, solicited donations for the college from Irish playwright Sir Richard Steele, scientist Sir Isaac Newton, and merchant Elihu Yale.
+Drummer secured 700 books for the college's library and solicited donations from notable individuals, including Irish playwright Sir Richard Steele, scientist Sir Isaac Newton, and merchant Elihu Yale.

 Elihu Yale (1649-1721) was an American-born English merchant who amassed a considerable fortune working for the British East India Company as governor of Fort St. George in Madras, India.